gchudnov/bspec/README.md

   var result = spec.isSatisfiedBy(obj);

   // `result` true|false value
-  // is something wrong, should throw an exception
+  // should throw an exception in case of an error
 ```

 #### CallbackSpec (callback-based specification)